 Figure 4: Relationship between Relative Humidity (maximum) and Aphid Population.

-The linear equation among maximum relative humidity and aphid population is y = -6.362x + 686.7 while, linear equation between minimum relative humidity and aphid population is y = -1.931x + 221.3 with R² = 0.11 and R² = 0.09 respectively.
-The present findings are in agreement with the reports of Singh and Malik (1998) who reported negative relationship between humidity and aphid intensity.
+The linear equation between maximum relative humidity and aphid population is y = -6.362x + 686.7, while, linear equation between minimum relative humidity and aphid population is y = -1.931x + 221.3 with R² = 0.11 and R² = 0.09, respectively.
+The present findings are in agreement with the reports of Singh and Malik (1998) who reported a negative relationship between humidity and aphid intensity.
 Infestation of mustard aphid is largely governed by the average temperature and negatively by mean relative humidity also reported by Ansari et al. (2007).
 Slightly decrease maximum aphid population was observed in the season when relative humidity is in the range between 86% and 95%.

-Rainfall: Relationship between rainfall and aphid population depicted in figure 6 and showing negative relationship.
-The linear trend line were fitted between rainfall and aphid population that showing decreasing trend with linear equation y = -1.301x + 105.8 R² = 0.01 respectively.
+Rainfall: The Relationship between rainfall and aphid population is depicted in Figure 6 and showing the negative relationship.
+The linear trend line was fitted between rainfall and aphid population that showing a decreasing trend with linear equation y = -1.301x + 105.8 R² = 0.01 respectively.

 Figure 5: Relationship between Relative Humidity (minimum) and Aphid Population.

-Significantly negative correlation (-0.069) was reported among rainfall and aphid population and it might be due to no rainfall was received throughout the investigation period except first week of March (14.2mm) after which aphid population drastically decreased from the field may be due to washing or dowing (Table 2).
-This finding is in full agreement with the report of Bakhetia and Sindhu (1983), who reported that the slightly rainfall quickly declined the aphid population from the field.
+Significantly negative correlation (-0.069) was reported among rainfall and aphid population and it might be due to no rainfall was received throughout the investigation period except first week of March (14.2mm) after which the aphid population drastically decreased in the field may be due to washing or dowing (Table 2).
+This finding is in full agreement with the report of Bakhetia and Sindhu (1983), who reported that the slight rainfall quickly reduced the aphid population in the field.

 Narang et al. (1983) reported the rainfall can cause reduction in aphid population significantly and suddenly.
 Simulated rainfall of 10.00 to 20.00 mm reduced aphid population by 45.47-66.43 percent.